danielscholl/git-mirror-automation/docs/Supported sources.md

 Required permissions on the Azure DevOps access token: **Code (read), Project and Team (Read)**

 **Note:** When using this source then the only type of valid target is another DevOps organization!
+It will recreate the same project structure (creating projects if they are missing) and clone all repositories.
+No work items/builds/etc. are cloned, only sourcecode.

 ## Access token

-See [access token](./docs/Access%20token.md) for documentation on the access token syntax.
+See [access token](Access%20token.md) for documentation on the access token syntax.